 Scooters have step-through frames, with the engine usually nestled somewhere under the seat near the rear wheel.
 While early scooters had shift levers and some still feature shiftable transmissions, almost all modern ones are automatic nowadays for ease of use.
 People were making little scooters since the 1910s and ‘20s, but they started forming a recognizable shape in the late ‘30s and onwards.
 During wartime, scooters were used by military personnel for sending messages and as in-base transport… But the scooter’s most remarkable role put it in the sky, dropping by parachute alongside airborne troops.
 The invention of the scooter is often ascribed to Piaggio, but that simply isn’t true.
 Piaggio did, however, revolutionize the concept by building an iconic scooter with a design so timeless that it’s been carried over across the industry throughout forthcoming decades — the Vespa.

 Scooters are now seen across the globe with their platforms on which to comfortably rest your feet (like a self propelled chair).
 They have front panels to shield the rider’s body from dirt, and most (but not all) have concealed engines protected from the elements.
 Others have taken it a step further with the addition of a third wheel (pictured above).

 Examples are: Vespa Primavera, Honda Click 125 (pictured), Yamaha Tricity, Suzuki Skydrive.

 Scooters with engines larger than 250cc are effectively called “maxi-scooters” or “maxi-scoots” and their displacements can even exceed 750cc.
-Maxi-scoots are powerful, smooth, hassle-free touring machines with ample storage space and great road presence.
+Maxi-scoots are powerful, smooth, hassle-free touring machines with larger frames, ample storage space, and great road presence.

 Examples are: SYM Maxsym, Gilera Nexus 500 (pictured).